Depression

 • Diabetes: 25%.

-When you leave the clinical aspect behind, you might that there are also a few situational forms of major depressive disorder, including:
+When you leave the clinical aspect behind, you might find that there are also a few situational forms of major depressive disorder, including:

-Treatment for SAD may include light therapy (phototherapy), psychotherapy and medications.
+• Treatment for SAD may include light therapy (phototherapy), psychotherapy and medications.

-Diagnosis and Treatment of Depression:
+Diagnosis and Treatment of Depression

-Healthcare providers diagnose depression based on a thorough understanding of your symptoms, medical history and mental health history They may draw blood to rule out medical conditions (e.g. thyroid problems, a brain tumour or vitamin deficiency) which mimics symptoms of depression so it is important to rule out general medical causes, because reversing the medical cause would alleviate the depression-like symptoms.
+They may draw blood to rule out medical conditions (e.g., thyroid problems, a brain tumour or vitamin deficiency), which mimic symptoms of depression, so it is important to rule out general medical causes because reversing the medical cause would alleviate the depression-like symptoms.

 After this procedure, they may diagnose you with a specific type of depression based on the context of your symptoms.